palivoda/esper/README.md

 | tictac() | Timer that is actived only when device is online and ready.
 Intended to sensor readigns. |

 # Development environment
-Git clone in to directory and open with [Platformio for Atom].
-Check [platformio.ini] file for setting up your board.
-Connect ESP to USB and Run build.
+* Git clone in to directory and open with [Platformio for Atom].
+* Check [platformio.ini] file for setting up your board.
+* Connect ESP to USB and Run build.
 For ESP-01 it takes 10 seconds to start AP.
-Connect to 'ESPER device' AP and open URL "esper.iot" to setup WiFi and MQTT settings.
-After save device will reboot and send esper/init MQTT mesage.
+* Connect to 'ESPER device' AP and open URL "esper.iot" to setup WiFi and MQTT settings.
+  * After save device will reboot and send esper/init MQTT mesage.

-# Setting up the environment
+# Setting up MQTT environment
 As ESPER communicates via MQTT here is propsed software stack that you can get to kicstart your first DIY IoT project, like smart home:
 * Orange PI Zero board with 8+ Gig SD card
-* 8+ GB SD Card with (TODO: ready SD card image):
+* 8+ GB SD Card with (TODO: ready to burn SD card image):
   * Install [Armbian]
     * Dont forget to [setup WiFi] ;)
   * Install [Mosquitto] MQTT broker (port 1880)